OpenWaterFoundation/owf-learn-tstool/mkdocs-project/docs/02-lesson-read-co-hydrobase-ws/lesson-read-co-hydrobase-ws.md

 ## Background ##

-The State of Colorado's HydroBase is the core database for much of the water-related data managed by the Division of Water Resources (DWR), which has statutory requirements to administer water use in Colorado according to Colorado water laws.
+The State of Colorado's HydroBase is the core database for much of the water-related data managed by the Division of Water Resources (DWR), which administers water use in Colorado according to Colorado water laws.
+Data that are collected are managed in HydroBase and are made available to the public.
 DWR has created web services that allow software such as TSTool to query HydroBase (see:
 [Web Services documentation](http://water.state.co.us/DataMaps/WebServices/Pages/WebServices.aspx)).
 The current web services require custom software to access the data but DWR is working on a new generation of web services